viettu-bic/smart-contract-action/docs/token-redeem/BicRedeemToken.md

 Manages the locked tokens, allowing beneficiaries to claim their tokens after a vesting period

-_This contract uses OpenZeppelin's Initializable and ReentrancyGuard to provide initialization and reentrancy protection_
+_This contract uses OpenZeppelin's Initializable and ReentrancyGuard to provide initialization and reentrancy protection Based on VestingWallet from OpenZeppelin Contracts_

 ### ERC20Released